sendgrid/docs/source/API_Reference/Web_API_v3/Suppression_Management/suppressions.md

 {% endanchor %}

 Use this endpoint to determine if a given list of emails exists in the given suppression group.
-This endpoint will return a subset of emails from the request that exists in the suppression group.
+This endpoint will return a subset of emails from the request that exist in the suppression group.

 {% parameters post %}
   {% parameter group_id Yes 'integer' 'The ID of the group that you would like to search.' %}